Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can cause employees to be uninspiring within an organization and the larger job market.
+Insufficient personal growth can make employees uncompetitive, both inside an organization as well as on the job market.

 Negativity